chef/effortless/components/effortless-chef-io/effortless-config.md

 > Note: You can view and example of this pattern [here](https://github.com/chef/effortless/tree/master/examples/effortless_config/chef_repo_pattern).

-1. To use this pattern navigate to the cookbook you want to
+1. To use this pattern navigate to the chef-repo you want to use
    ```
    cd chef-repo
    ```